AnthonyMichaelTDM/aoc-polyglot/README.md

 # Total: 0.20ms
 ```

 This runs all solutions sequentially and prints output to the command-line.
-Same as for the `solve` command, `--release` controls whether real inputs will be used.

 #### Update readme benchmarks

-> [!DISCLAIMER]
+> [!IMPORTANT]
 > Benchmark times include overhead like starting the process, reading the input file, etc., and therefore may not be representative of the actual execution time of your solution.

 The template can output a table with solution times to your readme.
 Please note that these are not "scientific" benchmarks, understand them as a fun approximation. 😉

-In order to generate a benchmarking table, run `cargo all --release --time`.
+In order to generate a benchmarking table, run `cargo all --time`.
 If everything goes well, the command will output "_Successfully updated README with benchmarks._" after the execution finishes.

 ### Run all tests